By James Devitt

 For some time, physicists have been searching for the Higgs boson, the only particle of the Standard Model of Particle Physics that scientists had yet to detect.
 The Standard Model of Particle Physics describes the universe in terms of its fundamental particles and the forces between them.

-The hunt was primarily conducted in the Large Hadron Collider (LHC), located at the CERN laboratory near Geneva.
-But mathematical physicists had, more than a half century ago, laid a theoretical groundwork that ultimately gave physicists clues of where and how to look.
+The hunt was primarily conducted in the Large Hadron Collider (LHC), located at the CERN laboratory near Geneva, Switzerland.
+But mathematical physicists had, decades ago, laid a theoretical groundwork that ultimately gave physicists clues of where and how to look.

-The initial underpinning, Marateck writes, was the Yang-Mills theory, formulated in 1954.
-Yang and Mills invented what was then a new type of particle field strength based on the electro-magnetic one—a contribution that would allow physicists to obtain a calculable result in future analyses.
+The initial, formal underpinning, Marateck writes, was the Yang-Mills theory, formulated in 1954.
+Chen Ning Yang and Robert Mills invented what was then a new type of particle field strength based on the electro-magnetic one—a contribution that would allow physicists to obtain a calculable result in future analyses.

 The apparent discovery of the Higgs boson should now provide fundamental insights into why particles have mass.
-It has been dubbed the “God Particle” because it is associated with an energy field that gives other particles their mass, or resistance.
-Its discovery was fictionalized in Dan Brown’s Angels & Demons and in the 2009 film of the same name.
+It has been dubbed the “God particle” because it is associated with an energy field that gives other particles their mass, or resistance